| Captain's

 increase in enrolments to 126, another teacher was

 appointed and a new classroom and shed built.
+Mr. Filshie and Miss Deer were

 replaced by Mr. Keys and Miss Walsh, however they were